Skip to Main Content

 Here is how the work lines up.
 Canadian underwater camera work spans four oceans worth of working conditions.
 On the Pacific side, divers stage out of Vancouver to cover Howe Sound, the Sunshine Coast, Tofino's surf zone, and the kelp forests of the Strait of Georgia under DFO Fisheries and Oceans Canada permits — water temperatures range from 8°C in winter to 14°C in summer with strong currents at slack-tide windows.

+Here is what we have to work with.
 The Atlantic coast runs through Nova Scotia (Peggy's Cove, Lunenburg UNESCO, Bay of Fundy with its 16m tidal extremes), Prince Edward Island, and Newfoundland's Iceberg Alley off Twillingate and Cape Spear (May-July season) — drysuit work in 1-4°C water is standard.
-The Great Lakes deliver Lake Ontario, Lake Erie, and Lake Superior wreck camera work including the protected wrecks of Fathom Five Marine National Park and the Whitefish Point cluster.
-Arctic operations out of Iqaluit Nunavut and the NWT cover ice-diving sequences with seals, beluga, narwhal, and bowhead whales under Inuit ITK and Nunavut Wildlife Management Board consent, hyperbaric standby, and Polar Plunge / DCIEM ice-diving protocols.
+The Great Lakes deliver Lake Ontario, Lake Erie, and Lake Superior wreck camera work including the covered wrecks of Fathom Five Marine National Park and the Whitefish Point cluster.
+Arctic operations out of Iqaluit Nunavut.
+The NWT cover ice-diving sequences with seals, beluga, narwhal, and bowhead whales under Inuit ITK and Nunavut Wildlife Management Board consent, hyperbaric standby, and Polar Plunge / DCIEM ice-diving protocols.

-Camera packages are built around SeaCam ARRI Alexa Mini LF housings and Gates underwater housings for Sony Venice 2, RED Komodo, and Canon C500 Mark II bodies, with GoPro Hero 12 Black for tight-rigged action and DPVs (diver propulsion vehicles) for tracking shots through kelp forests and shipwrecks.
+Here is the layout.
+Camera packages are built around SeaCam ARRI Alexa Mini LF housings and Gates underwater housings for Sony Venice 2, RED Komodo, and Canon C500 Mark II bodies, with GoPro Hero 12 Black for tight-rigged action and DPVs (diver propulsion cars) for tracking shots through kelp forests and shipwrecks.
 Underwater lighting runs Aquasun HMI, Light & Motion Stella Pro, and Keldan Video 8XR LED arrays in housings rated for the working depths.

-Ops hold professional CMAS, PADI Master Instructor, NAUI, or HSE-equivalent commercial diving certifications, and our standard production safety rigs include certified safety divers, surface-supplied tender, dive supervisor on every block, and Transport Canada-compliant dive vessel coordination.
+Here is how the work shapes up.
+Ops hold pro CMAS, PADI Master Instructor, NAUI, or HSE-equivalent commercial diving certifications, and our standard production safety rigs have certified safety divers, surface-supplied tender, dive supervisor on each block, and Transport Canada-compliant dive vessel planning.
 Cold-water and ice protocols cover drysuit penetration certification, BCD redundancy, hot-water suit standby for prolonged actor work, and hyperbaric chamber standby through Vancouver General, Toronto General, and CFB Halifax for any operation past recreational limits.

 FAQ